Gowtham-612/Writers-Hub/README.md

 - **Rich Text Editor** - Create beautiful posts with formatting, images, and more
 - **Real-time Chat** - Connect with other writers through Socket.io

-- **AI Writing Assistant** - Generate content in your unique style using DeepSeek AI
+- **AI Writing Assistant** - Generate content in your unique style using OpenRouter
 - **Dark/Light Theme** - Toggle between themes with user preference saving

 ### Social Features